vedas-dixit/LocalAgent/README.md

    pip install -r requirements.txt
    ```

-5. (Optional, but recommended) Add a .env for AskNews and optional web search tools
+5. (Optional, but recommended) Add a .env for AskNews, polite headers, and optional web search tools

    The agent imports the AskNews tool on startup.
 To avoid errors, add your free AskNews keys: